-Overall, it’s a very enjoyable film — I recently watched it with my9-year-old son, who’s a fan of all things superhero in general and Batman in particular, and he was wildly enthusiastic.
-There was enough action to keep him entertained, as well as having a contest with his 11-year-old sister to see who could solve the mystery of who the Batwoman was … although they were both wrong in the end.
+Overall, it’s a very enjoyable film.
+I recently watched it with my 9-year-old son.
+He’s a fan of all things superhero in general and Batman in particular.
+He was wildly enthusiastic.
+There was enough action to keep him entertained, as well as having a contest with his 11-year-old sister.
+To see who could solve the mystery of who the Batwoman was … Although they were both wrong in the end.
 It’s well done.
 If you’re a fan of Batman: The Animated Series, you’ll enjoy it very much.
 Several of my favorite actors (Hector Elizondo, Kyra Sedgwick, Bob Hastings, David Ogden Stiers) were voicing several of the roles, making it more enjoyable.
 I’ve never been a fan of Kelly Ripa, but I was pleasantly surprised by her performance as well.

-I rate Batman: Mystery of the Batwoman 4 stars out of 5, and I hope that you enjoy watching it as much as my children and I did.
+I rate Batman: Mystery of the Batwoman 4 stars out of 5.
+I hope that you enjoy watching it as much as my children and I did.

 Editorial review of Batman: Mystery of the Batwoman, courtesy of Amazon.com